-Once a partner is identified in a thin market, the principles of facilitation outlined in Facilitation still apply.
+Once a partner is identified in this type of market, the principles of facilitation still apply.
 However, these principles need to be understood with a pragmatic lens to market realities.
-Consider the following:
+Consider, for example, the following:

-Expanded use of cost-shared subsidies.
-You may have to support the expansion of a business by sharing the costs through a grant, or do so more

-- Intensified pilot support.
-Pilots in thin markets may include more support to the business in terms of technical advice, capacity building/training, and financial support. - > Appropriate expectations.
+- > Expanded use of cost-shared subsidies.
+You may have to support the expansion of a business by sharing the costs through a grant, or do so more intensely than in a 'normal' market.
+(See Buying down risk). - > Intensified pilot support.
+This may include more support to the business in terms of technical advice, capacity building/training, and financial support.
+(See Technical capacity building. - > Appropriate expectations.
 Activity outcomes and impact may take more time to be visible.
-It is therefore essential to set the right expectations with donors. - Supporting businesses crowding-in.
+It is therefore essential to set the right expectations with donors. - > Supporting businesses crowding-in.
 Given the lack of market players, it is important to not only support first-movers but also any emerging competitors. - > Proactive outreach.
-Field staff must spend more time in the field searching for firms and also have some flexibility around selection criteria. - Enabling environment support.
-This means building the capacity of local government service providers, and providing more intense support to business service providers focused around high-potential sectors.
+Field staff must spend more time in the field searching for firms and also have some flexibility around selection criteria.